 Should Your Business Use a PEO?

 Professional Employer Organizations (PEOs) work with small businesses to provide an opportunity to outsource HR functions, decreasing the burden on employees, increasing options, and cutting costs.
-PEOs can take on things like compensation and payroll administration, taxes, employee benefits, FMLA or workers’ compensation.
+PEOs take on things like compensation and payroll administration, taxes, employee benefits, FMLA and/or workers’ compensation.
 They can handle the nitty-gritty of payroll and allow their clients’ HR teams to focus on other areas.

 PEOs cater to the organizations they work with, taking on as much, or as little, as the organization would like them to.
 They can handle aspects of recruiting, hiring, and onboarding, administer benefits and take care of all associated paperwork.
 Another benefit of working with a PEO is its ability to aggregate the employees of many small businesses.
 Often, more affordable healthcare rates are out of reach for small businesses.
 PEOs offer the ability to harness the collective buying power usually only available to larger businesses by pooling together the employees of multiple businesses.

 While these things can be true, it is not always the case.
-Relationships with PEOs can help an organization thrive, but experts say this is only the case when the decision is well thought out and plans have been laid ahead.
-When deciding to work with a PEO it is essential to know what you would like the PEO to provide to your organization, know how duties will be divvied up between the PEO and your current HR team and create a plan for how to anticipate and reign-in any employee frustrations or changes to your culture.
+Relationships with PEOs can help an organization thrive, but this is only the case when the decision is well thought out and plans have been laid ahead.
+When deciding to work with a PEO it is essential to know what you would like the PEO to provide to your organization, know how duties will be divvied up between the PEO and your current team and create a plan for how to anticipate and reign-in any employee frustrations or changes to your culture.
 Ultimately, know what pieces you need to ensure comfort, respect, and quality for your employees and your organization.